Representing authors and writers in print, film and broadcast media

 In 2018, prominent German-Austrian novelist and playwright Daniel Kehlmann's much-praised stage adaptation, Die Reise der Verlorenen, premiered at the Josefstadt Theatre in Vienna.
 This work has formed the basis of Sir Tom Stoppard’s adaptation for BBC Radio.

-The Voyage of the St Louis, a 90-minute drama, was broadcast by BBC Radio 4 on Saturday 9 May, 2020, and is available now on BBC Sounds.
-The cast includes Toby Jones, Philip Glenister and Paul Ritter.
+The Voyage of the St Louis, a 90-minute drama, was broadcast by BBC Radio 4 on Saturday 9 May, 2020.
+The cast included Toby Jones, Philip Glenister and Paul Ritter.